PapitoSpence/Superheroes/README.md

   <li>Set up the database by running rails db:create, rails db:migrate, and rails db:seed</li>
   <li>Start the server using rails server</li>
   </ul>

-Note: This application requires Ruby and PostgreSQL to be installed on your system.

 # Usage